LeeTheNerd/LearnDjango/README.md

 ]
 ```

-This was created by Django when the command `django-admin startproject WebProject` was executed.
+This was created by Django when the command `django-admin startproject website` was executed.

 ## How Does Django Process URLs/Request?